snt-arg/dynamic_visual_sgraphs/README.md

 [![Static Badge](https://img.shields.io/badge/License-GPLv3-%2387C540?style=flat&logo=gplv3&logoColor=%2387C540&color=%2387C540)](/LICENSE)

 **vS-Graphs** is inspired by [LiDAR S-Graphs](https://github.com/snt-arg/lidar_situational_graphs) and extends [ORB-SLAM 3.0](https://github.com/UZ-SLAMLab/ORB_SLAM3) by integrating **optimizable 3D scene graphs**, enhancing mapping and localization accuracy through scene understanding.
-It improves scene representation with building components (_i.e.,_ wall and ground surfaces) and infering structural elements (_i.e.,_ rooms and corridors), making SLAM more robust and efficient.
+It improves scene representation by incorporating building components (_i.e.,_ wall and ground surfaces) and inferring structural elements (_i.e.,_ rooms and corridors), making SLAM more robust and efficient.

 ## 🧠 vS-Graphs Architecture

-Below diagram shows the detailed architecture of the **vS-Graphs** framework, highlighting the key threads and their interactions.
+The diagram below  shows the detailed architecture of the **vS-Graphs** framework, highlighting the key threads and their interactions.
 Modules with a light gray background are inherited directly from the baseline (_ORB-SLAM 3.0_), while the remaining components are newly added or modified components.

 ![vS-Graphs Flowchart](doc/flowchart.jpg "vS-Graphs Flowchart")

 ## ⚙️ Prerequisites and Installation

-For system requirements, dependencies, and setup instructions, refer to the [Installation Guide](/doc/INSTALLATION.md).
+For system requirements, dependencies, and setup instructions, please refer to the [Installation Guide](/doc/INSTALLATION.md).

 ## 🔨 Configurations